 4. Look for Skills Within Those Jobs

 It’s time to look at the skills you used in each of your jobs.
-You’re looking for experiences and skill sets that match what the client is looking for.
+You’re looking for experiences and skill sets that match the client’s needs.

 Or have you helped direct random people to the right shelf in Costco as you’re pulling one cart and pushing another with several kids in tow; while keeping calm?